jsrice7391/jsrice7391/README.md

 I am a DevOps Engineer/Teacher.

-I have been in the IT space for 9 years and worked in DevOps for most of those.
+I have been in the IT space for 9 years primarily in DevOps and automation.

-I currently work as a Sr. DevOps Engineer for Equip Health.
+I currently work as a Sr. DevOps Engineer @ Equip Health.

 I am interested in: Cloud, DevOps, AI and automation.